zroger/feather/README.md

 Set the path to the document root.
 When set from a configuration file, a relative path will be resolved as relative to the directory of the configuration file.
-When specified as a CLI option, a relative path will be resolved to the current working directory.
+When specified as a CLI option (as --root), a relative path will be resolved to the current working directory.
 Defaults to the current working directory.

 ### port